 The ICER Workshop alternates in a four-year cycle, moving from North America to Europe to North America to Australasia.

 Each year, the SIGCSE Board appoints a new Site chair and a new Program chair.
 Both appointments are for two years, with the first year designated the “junior” year and the second year designated the “senior” year.
 Site Chairs host the conference at their home institution during their senior year.
 In any given year, the senior Site and senior Program chairs will be the Conference co-chairs and the junior Site and junior Program chairs will be the Associate chairs.

 Each year the junior Site and Program co-chairs will issue a call for new chairs in early October to close at the end of November.
 A nomination committee of the Site and Program co-chairs and the SIGCSE Board ICER liaison nominates the ICER Site chair and Program chair to start serving two years from the current year.
 For example, the Conference and Associate co-chairs for 2018 and the Board ICER liaison will nominate the Site chair and Program co-chair to serve their first year in 2020.
 Once the nomination committee proposes a Site chair, the prospective Site chair must submit a proposal to the SIGCSE Board for approval of both the Site chair and the conference venue.
 The nominations will be reviewed at the following February/March Board meeting.

 Prospective ICER chairs should have previous involvement with the conference and demonstrated interest in the computing education research community.
-Prospective Program chairs should have prior publications at ICER, past service on the program committee, and research excellence in computing education.
+Prospective Program chairs should have prior publications at ICER, past service on the Senior Program Committee, and research excellence in computing education.